Tinceetlin/Zhipu_AI_Self-Detector/README.md

 ---

-## 🤖 Black-Box Confidence Prompting
+## 🤖 Black-Box Self-Detection Prompting

 Since internal token log-probabilities are inaccessible via the Zhipu AI black-box API, we extract the proxy probabilities using a constrained **verbalized confidence score** prompt template: